in a Japanese Pond

 Snow

 A couple of hours later, we were in a ski shop in Osaka where Kayo was trying on various boots.
-The shop assistant was very knowledgeable and helpful, explaining how long the board should be, what shape she'd need for downhill as opposed to freestyle, and the benefits of 'step-in' bindings.
-Typical of the Japanese though, even the expert put form before function.
-"What colour is your skiwear?"
+The shop assistant was very knowledgeable and helpful, explaining how long the board should be, what shape she’d need for downhill as opposed to freestyle, and the benefits of ‘step-in’ bindings.
+Typical of the Japanese… Continue reading Snow